Forestry Issues

 Robert Wagner, Stephen Columbo, eds..
 A guide for forest regeneration practices applicable to eastern Canada and the northeastern portion of the United States.
 Provides a comprehensive synthesis about the principles and practice of forest regeneration, with special reference to Ontario.
 Includes sections on: seedling production and establishment; direct seeding and natural regeneration; stand tending and protection; relation to other forest resources, and; program monitoring and management.
 A reference guide that identifies reforestation problems and suggests feasible solutions.
 8-1/2 x 11, 664p, b&w photos, maps, 2001.
 OVERSIZE.

-R3783 paperback ..........US $65.00 CAN $65.00
+R3783 print-on-demand ..........US $90.00 CAN $100.00

 IN SERVICE OF THE WILD: Restoring and Rehabitating Damaged Land